kl7107/nethack-moxie/README.md

 ====
 * #ifdef all code changes
 * Move the Makefiles to the proper place
+* Generic toolchain paths in Makefiles
 * Add timed delay
 * Add documentation on how to build the executable
 * Compile game data instead of using precompiled datafiles from the MIPS .deb file
 * Use the standard directory locations instead of "."
 * Compress game data using XZ
+* Build ncurses with "-Os" (optimized for size)
 * Support for saving/restoring games
 * Support for a high score file